Welcome to Dave's Film and TV Music Catalogue.

 However, there has recently been a huge growth of online sellers of library music, who do not require the purchaser (licensee) of the music to report how they have used the music - the purchase and download of the music gives the synchronization rights and there is no legal requirement to report how or where the music was used.
 This business model is often referred to as royalty free or buy out.

-This means that the creator or composer of the music will never receive any further royalties and for this reason, Amazing World Music does not use this business model, we require all purchasers of our music to report how and where they have used the music.
+This means that the creator or composer of the music will never receive any further royalties and for this reason, Dave TV Music does not use this business model, we require all purchasers of our music to report how and where they have used the music.

 As a composer / creator of music for film, TV, websites and other media, how can I ensure that I get paid royalties when my music is used?